vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 `xcpclient` is used for two jobs in this demo:

 - generating an A2L file from the firmware ELF
-- running simple command-line XCP connection and measurement tests
+- running simple command-line XCP connection, calibration and measurement tests

 ### Prebuilt Binary

+@@@@ TODO Work in progress

 For normal demo users, the recommended distribution model is a prebuilt binary matching the XCPlite release version.
 The binary should be taken from the matching XCPlite/xcp-lite release and put somewhere in your shell `PATH`.